sooriyaarachchi/pybites.github.io-src/content/codechallenge05.md

 * Tokenize the words in the tweets, filtering out stop words, URLs, digits, punctuation, words that only occur once or are less than 3 characters (and/or other noise ...)

 * Extract the main subjects the users tweet about.
 You could use [Gensim](https://radimrehurek.com/gensim/), an NLP package for Topic Modeling.
 However feel free to take your own approach!
-We are dropping the template and requirements.txt for this challenge, we'd love to see different approaches to this problem ...
+We are dropping the helper template and external libs (requirements.txt) for this challenge, we'd love to see different approaches to this problem ...

 * Compare the subjects and come up with a similarity score.